manishboro/manish_assignment/README.md

 1. Clone the project
 1. Run `npm install`
-1. RUn `npm run dev` to view the application on your local machine
+1. Run `npm run dev` to view the application on your local machine